-Featured image of post Understanding Kubernetes Network Policies
+Featured image of post Kubernetes Network Policies Explained: A Practical Guide to Kubernetes Network Policies

 Introduction

-By default, Kubernetes allows unrestricted communication between all pods in a cluster.
-Looking at our diagram below, you can see a frontend pod and a backend pod that can freely communicate with each other and receive external traffic.
-While this default behavior simplifies initial setup, it may not meet your security requirements.
+By default, Kubernetes permits unrestricted communication between all pods in a cluster.
+Looking at the diagram below, you’ll see a frontend pod and a backend pod that can freely exchange traffic—and even receive requests from external sources.
+This makes setup easy, but it also opens the door to unintended access and lateral movement between workloads.

 In this article, you’ll learn: